michaelmcandrew/civicrm-buildkit-docker/README.md

 CiviCRM buildkit on Docker is primarily built for development.
 It may also be useful for hosting.
 Contributions welcome.

-Please file specific issues on the [github issue queue](https://github.com/michaelmcandrew/civicrm-buildkit-docker/issues).
-More general discussion about CiviCRM and Docker should happen in CivCRM's ['cloud-native' project](https://lab.civicrm.org/dev/cloud-native).

-The CiviCRM Dockerfile ([`civicrm/Dockerfile`]('civicrm/Dockerfile')) in this repo is published on Docker hub at <https://hub.docker.com/r/michaelmcandrew/civicrm/>
+The **CiviCRM Dockerfile** ([`civicrm/Dockerfile`]('civicrm/Dockerfile')) in this repo is published on Docker hub at <https://hub.docker.com/r/michaelmcandrew/civicrm/>.
 It is designed to work with a MySQL compatible container.
 You may wish to use it with other containers like `phpmyadmin` and `maildev`.

-The docker-compose.yml file in this repository is a good starting point for Docker development.
+The **docker-compose.yml** file in this repository is a good starting point for Docker development.
 Advanced users may wish to create their own `docker-compose.yml`.

 ## Getting started